Event Description

 RELAY PENNANTS

 The top teams in the 100M and 100K Relay will receive a special pennant.
-Also, the top Houston Area Road Runner's clubs will compete for their own pennants.
+Also, the top Houston Area Road Runner's clubs and F3 Teams will compete for their own pennants.

 FRIDAY, AUGUST 23RD

-ace Briefing @ 7IL Ranch Barn Pavilion and Facebook Live
+5:00 PM: Race Briefing @ 7IL Ranch Barn Pavilion (video will be shared)

 SATURDAY, AUGUST 24TH